nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 3a.
 The file is in invalid format/does not exist

     * 3a1.
-ProfBook shows an error message.
+ProfBook rejects the command and shows an error message.

       Use case ends.